- This event has passed.

 A panel discussion provided key levers for transforming the food systems and delivering impact.
 The panel consisted of four panelists: John Bell (Healthy Planet Direction, European Commission), Luisa Crisigiovanni (Secretary-General at Altroconsumo), Luke Disney (Head of Communications, Rabobank) and Gert Meijer (Chair of the European Technology Platform, Nestlé).
 The panel discussed several topics related to food production.
 Some interesting thoughts emerged:

-- Helping food producers to think more in systems instead of value chains leads to a shift from the traditional profit-based mindset to a more holistic perspective on food production.
+- Shift the traditional profit-based mindset to a more holistic perspective on food production.

-- Developing policy and innovations will help customers to make more conscious decisions about their food consumption.
+- Develop policy and innovations to help customers to make more conscious decisions about their food consumption.

 Participants could join three workshops: